Food choices for your blood type

 “While you cannot change your blood type, you can use knowledge about its nature to implement a dietary plan biologically suited to your makeup,” says Dr. D’Adamo, who supplies details on eating plans for all four blood types.

-Here are some general guidelines for making food choices with respect to blood type:
+Here are some general guidelines (in my mind – not strict, stressful rules) for making food choices with respect to blood type:

 Blood Group ‘O’